 If the climb sounds a little daunting, don’t fret: this is Florence, after all, a museum director’s fever dream of astounding Renaissance art and architecture.
 There’s plenty available to see with no stairs to climb.
 If you’re set on seeing more of the duomo, one way of communing with its treasures is to make your way to the Museo dell’Opera del Duomo.

-This strikingly modern museum re-opened recently after an expensive two-year refurbishment.
+One of the best art museums in Italy, Museo dell’Opera del Duomo recently re-opened after an expensive two-year refurbishment.
 Inside, you can explore the world’s largest collection of Florentine sculptures from the Medieval and Renaissance periods, as well as the original medieval façade of the Duomo, the museum’s centerpiece.

 Dismantled into 100 fragments in the late 16th century, the façade is one of the great works of art that never was.
 It comprises 40 statues, intricate mosaic inlay, and a galaxy of other sculpted elements.